Bad Sisters

-Bad Sisters (originally titled Emerald) is an Irish black comedy television series developed by Sharon Horgan, Dave Finkel, and Brett Baer.
-Set in Dublin and filmed on location in Ireland, it is based on the Flemish series Clan, which was created by Malin-Sarah Gozin.
-The first two episodes aired on 19 August 2022.
-Apple TV+ renewed the series for a second season on 8 November 2022.
+Bad Sisters is an Irish black comedy television series developed by Sharon Horgan, Dave Finkel, and Brett Baer.
+Set in Dublin and filmed on location in Ireland, it is based on the Belgian series Clan, which was created by Malin-Sarah Gozin.
+The first two episodes aired on Apple TV+ on 19 August 2022.
+The second series premiered on 13 November 2024.

+The first season received a positive reception from critics and won a 2022 Peabody Award.
+It received a leading twelve nominations at the 19th Irish Film & Television Awards, winning four including Best Drama, and received the British Academy Television Award for Best Drama Series at the 2023 BAFTA Awards alongside two additional wins.
+Season 1 received four nominations at the 75th Primetime Emmy Awards, including Outstanding Lead Actress in a Drama Series for Horgan.

 Premise

-The five Garvey sisters—Eva, Grace, Ursula, Bibi, and Becka—live in present-day Dublin.
+The five Garvey sisters—Eva, Grace, Ursula, Bibi, and Becka—live in Dublin.
 After Grace's abusive, controlling husband John Paul dies unexpectedly, the sisters find themselves at the centre of a life insurance investigation.
-The series flips between timelines—one before John Paul's death, in which Grace's sisters plot to murder their brother-in-law, and another after his death, in which a determined insurance agent tries to prove the sisters' malicious involvement to save his struggling business.
+The series flips between timelines, one before John Paul's death, in which Grace's sisters plot to murder their repulsive brother-in-law and another after his death, in which a determined insurance agent tries to prove the sisters' malicious involvement to save his struggling business.